Open Saturated Sets Without Holonomy: The Schwartzmann-Sullivan asymptotic cycles

 \subsection{Foliated forms}

-In this subsection we assume that $g:L\to L$ is a smooth endperiodic monodromy homeomorphism isotopic to $f$ and we choose $\LL_{g}$ to be smooth.
-In fact (and this is an important remark), all we need is that $\LL_{g}\sm\XX_{g}$ is smooth and that $\LL_{g}$ itself is of class $\COO$.
-Our discussion will be valid for all dimensions.
+In this subsection we assume that the smooth $1$-dimensional foliation $\wh\LL$ on $\wh W$ is strongly transverse to the foliation $\wh\FF$ on $W$, relatively almost without holonomy and induced by the foliation $\FF$ of $M$. $\wh\FF$ may be dense leaved or of relative depth~$1$.
+We will need that $\wh\LL\sm\XX$ is smooth and that $\LL$ itself is of class $\COO$.
+Our discussion will be valid for all dimensions $\ge3$ and without restrictions on the topology of leaves.